liamca/abbyy-ocr-azure-cognitive-search-skill/README.md

 At this point we can test this function.
 Click on ABBYYOCR in the Solution Explorer and choose F5.

-# Deploy

-At this point you can deploy this code to Azure Functions by right clicking on the ABBYYOCR project in the Solution Explorer and choosing Publish.
-Once it is running you will see a URL such as http://localhost:7071/api/AbbyyOCR.

 Open Postman and create a POST request to this URL.

 In the Body of the request, change the type to raw and enter JSON in a format such as this the below JSON.